Atascadero woman slapped with more than 10 years in prison for embezzlement

 Over a period of more than three years, Joy Noel Wilde, 43, stole $877,123 from her former employer, Greg Wiemann Construction, according to the San Luis Obispo County District Attorney’s Office.
 Wilde’s scheme involved passing 64 fraudulent checks and attempting to pass three others.
 Wilde was working as a bookkeeper and office manager for the construction company during the time the theft occurred.

 An investigation into Wilde’s activities began on July 9, 2019, when Gregg Wiemann told the San Luis Obispo County Sheriff’s Office that his bookkeeper embezzled more than $47,000.
-Wilde reportedly took a check made out to a vendor for the construction company, altered the check and then deposited it in her person bank account.
+Wilde reportedly took a check made out to a vendor for the construction company, altered the check and then deposited it in her personal bank account.

 Over the course of the three-month investigation, deputies discovered numerous other company checks that Wilde deposited in her personal accounts.